Cog-Creators/Red-Dashboard/docs/configuration_guides/multibot.rst

    Console (the same page as earlier), click on the OAuth2 page on the left, then under the redirects, paste the redirect URL into one of the inputs.
+3. Repeat the above steps for each bot you are setting the webserver up for.

 .. important::